kagsteiner/RPGMaker_AICharacter/README.md

 - NPC Message background: inherit, window, dim, transparant - like the setting for normal dialogs.
 - NPC Message position: inherit, top, middle, bottom - like the setting for normal dialogs.

-What to do:
+What to do - Mistral:
 1. get yourself a Mistral API Key from mistral.ai.
 Note: by default you get a free tier which will only allow 1 request per second.
 If your level has 1 NPC it has to wait 60 frames after each command invocation!
 2. enter this key as LLM API Key
 3. select mistral as provider
 4. select mistral-large-latest as model
 5. Be happy.
 Pay money.

-Or do the same with OpenAI - openai as provider, gpt-5 / gpt-5-mini / gpt-5-nano as model, LLM API Key from OpenAI
+Or do the same with OpenAI - openai as provider, gpt-5 / gpt-5-mini / gpt-5-nano as model, LLM API Key from OpenAI, and the same with Anthropic.

 Or try to go local:
 1. Install lmstudio from https://lmstudio.ai/